akosiorek/akosiorek.github.io/_posts/2022-10-29-long-covid-mornings.markdown

 It's 10am.
 Let's write this blog.
 It might be helpful to someone.
 It takes about an hour.
 At the end, I downed another litre of electrolyte water.
 I'm still thirsty, so I make another one.
 The thirst will go away in another 2 or 3 litres.

-I'm also surprising I'm not tired, though minor breathing difficulties set in: it feels like there's a weight at the bottom of my ribcage that I need to push out with every breath.
+I'm also surprising I'm not tired, though minor breathing difficulties have set in: it feels like there's a weight at the bottom of my ribcage that I need to push out with every breath.
 If things go well I might go out for a walk today, maybe even see a friend.
 I'll probably do another 20 min meditation, 20 min breathing exercises, and at least 20 min Sensate, just to get through the day.